 Of course, this strategy is not without risk either.
 If the value of your home decreases, you may have a difficult time refinancing for the balance of the loan after the initial term.
 This would leave you stuck paying the higher interest rates of the ARM.
 If you can’t make the payments, you still lose your house, regardless of the equity you’ve established.

-If you’ve got the cash to make a 20% down payment or are buying in an up-and-down housing market, a fixed-rate mortgage provides you with a good rate that you won’t need to worry about.
-Your mortgage payment stays the same from month-to-month and there’s no uncertainty about what global economies do in the interim.
+If you’ve got the cash to make a 20% down payment or are buying in an up-and-down housing market, a fixed-rate mortgage provides a reasonable rate.
+Your mortgage payment stays the same from month-to-month, and there’s no uncertainty about what global economies do in the interim.

 What’s your risk tolerance?